greenm01/vb4x/docs/vb4x_specs.md

 Note that each newly established colony begins as an outpost and has potential to develop into the max Population Unit (PU) for that planet.
 Transport colonists from larger colonies to smaller colonies to increase population growth over the natural birth rate.

-Colonists love making babies and the population growth rate under normal conditions is 2% per month (turn), up to the max allowed PU for that planet.

 Advances in terraforming tech will allow planets to upgrade class and living conditions.

 **Planet Class Table**